 Intro: Why Picking the Perfect Pocket Knife is So Damn Hard!

 So why is picking the perfect pocket knife so damn hard?
-Since pocket knives have been around for so many centuries, they've evolved and branched out into many different styles, leaving you with thousands of models to choose from.
+Since pocket knives have been around for so many centuries, they've evolved and branched out into many different styles like fixed and folding knives, leaving you with thousands of models to choose from.
 Choices are a good thing, but they can also make it overwhelming.

 There are clip-point blades, tanto blades and drop-point blades, stainless-steel blades and carbon-steel blades, serrated blades and non-serrated blades, not to mention Swiss Army knives with enough tools and attachments to aid your escape from a maximum security prison.

 Well, aside from buying every knife you see (not a bad idea if you have the dough), the best approach to finding the best pocket knife is to know a ton about them.
 Since you don't have time to do that research, we did it for you.

 The eleven parts of this guide will teach you every aspect of the pocket knife and help you figure out what works best for you.

 Table Of Contents

 Part 1: Deciding on the Number of Blades

 Part 8: Opening Mechanisms